blocktradesdevs/steem-js-testdriver/README.md

 Creator/wif, voter/wif and proposal_owner/wif params must be passed both.
 There are relations between them.

-It is also possible to choose only one method or operation if passed with method_operation GET parameter (create_proposal, update_proposal_votes, remove_proposal, find_proposals, list_proposals, list_voter_proposals).
+It is also possible to choose only one method or operation if method_operation GET parameter is passed.
+(create_proposal, update_proposal_votes, remove_proposal, find_proposals, list_proposals, list_voter_proposals).
 If method_operation GET parameter is not passed, all methods and operations are tested.

-Example curl:
+Curl example:

 ```
 curl --request GET --url http://localhost:8080/test-a --data '{}'